ajoh504/referenceguides/python/6_regular_expressions.md

 ### 6.13 Wildcard symbol

 The period is the wildcard symbol in regexes.
-It returns any character at that desigation.
+It returns any character at that designation.

 ```py
 import re